AJLange/AJLange/README.md

 ### Hi there 👋

-I'm a former Microsoft engineer, current college professor at Kutztown U. Working on some new side projects and expanding my knowledge.
+I'm the Community Manager for Alexa Developers!
+Former Microsoft engineer, and former college professor at Kutztown U.
+Working on some new side projects and expanding my knowledge.
+Game, web, and chat tools!

 - 🌱 I’m currently learning: Django, Algorithms, Alexa